 Eat your veggies.
 You're not likely to forget this message.
 Getting adequate vegetables, especially cruciferous ones including broccoli, cabbage and dark leafy greens, may help improve memory.
 Try a kale salad or substitute collard greens for a tortilla in your next sandwich wrap.
 Broccoli stir-fry also is an excellent option for lunch or dinner.

 Be sweet on berries and cherries.
-Berries — especially dark ones such as blackberries, blueberries and cherries — are a rich source of anthocyanins and other flavonoids that may support memory function.
-Enjoy a handful of berries for a snack, mixed into cereal or baked into an antioxidant-rich dessert.
-You can reap these benefits from fresh, frozen or dried berries and cherries.
+Berries — especially dark ones such as blackberries and blueberries, as wells as cherries — are a source of anthocyanins and other flavonoids that may support memory function.
+Enjoy a handful of berries or pitted cherries for a snack, mixed into cereal or baked into an antioxidant-rich dessert.
+You can reap these benefits from fresh, frozen or dried berries and cherries

 Get adequate omega-3 fatty acids.
 Essential for good brain health, omega-3 fatty acids, docosahexaenoic acid, or DHA, in particular, may help improve memory.
 Seafood, algae and fatty fish — including salmon, bluefin tuna, sardines and herring — are some of the best sources of the omega-3 fatty acid, DHA.
 Substitute fish for other meats once or twice a week to get a healthy dose.
 Grill, bake or broil fish for ultimate flavor and nutrition.
 Try salmon tacos with red cabbage slaw, snack on sardines or enjoy seared tuna on salad greens for dinner.
 If you don't eat fish, discuss other food options or supplementation with your doctor or registered dietitian nutritionist.
 You can get DHA omega-3 fatty acids from fish oil, seaweed or microalgae supplements.